-- Dr. Leitenberger has nothing to disclose. - During the course of this lecture, Dr. Stevenson may mention the use of medications for both US Food and Drug Administration (FDA)-approved and non-FDA-approved indications. - Case study graphics are not to be copied, reproduced, or distributed in any way.
+- Dr. Stevenson states she is a co-investigator for a Regeneron Pharmaceuticals, Inc. clinical trial and receives consulting fees from Two Sigma. - During the course of this lecture, Dr. Stevenson may mention the use of medications for both US Food and Drug Administration (FDA)-approved and non-FDA-approved indications - Case study graphics are not to be copied, reproduced, or distributed in any way